Down arrow icon Header bottom white curve

 Language/reading comprehension

 In EYFS books are read to children daily and discussions and questions about these texts develop their reading comprehension skills.
 In Y1, children also have a weekly comprehension lesson, which involves verbal discussions and questions about books and then moves onto written comprehension questions about a picture or a text.
-From Y2 onwards, children have Guided Reading sessions in groups and/or comprehension sessions as a whole class in order to develop their reading skills.
-Teachers use a variety of reading comprehension resources across school for these sessions including Reading Explorers, SATs buster books, Comprehension express and Testbase.
+From Y2 onwards, children have Reading Explorer sessions as a whole class in order to develop their reading skills.

 High expectations for all

 In all classes, there are children of differing reading ability and attainment.
 We recognise this fact and provide suitable learning opportunities for all children by matching the challenge of the text to the ability of the child.
 Children who need extra support with their reading take part in a Reading Intervention program.
 At Zetland, we use Reading Rocketeers and the Little Wandle catch up programs for our specific reading intervention support amongst other specific/personal/targeted interventions organized by the class teachers.
 Any child who needs extra support with their reading is also offered extra opportunities to read with an adult in school.
-Children with SEND sometimes receive extra support in the form of programs such as Word Shark and Toe by Toe.
+Children with SEND sometimes receive extra support in the form of programs such as Toe by Toe.
 Some pupils use specific support strategies such as coloured acetates, reading lines and b/d/ cards to support their reading development.
-In school we have a dyslexia program that we can use to identify signs of dyslexic tendencies in children and we receive extra support and advice from the Educational Psychologist and the LA Specialist Teaching Service when necessary.
+In school we receive extra support and advice from the Educational Psychologist and the LA Specialist Teaching Service when necessary.

 Promoting Reading and Parental Involvement

 We encourage all Parents to take an active role in helping their children to read.
-In Reception, every parent is offered a 1-1 reading demonstration session with their child in order to ensure that they are aware of the reading strategies that we use to teach reading.
-This also gives them the opportunity to ask any questions or share any concerns that they have about their child’s reading.
 We make parents aware of the expectations for reading in each year group by showing them an expected level of text for the end of their child’s year.
 An opportunity for 1-1 reading session demonstration is also offered for Parents who express concerns with individual reading or would like some extra advice or support with reading at home.
-We have a specialist Teaching Assistant in school who has completed extra reading training in order to develop reading with children and parents.
-Parents also have ‘Welcome meetings’ for Reception at the start of the new school year and reading workshops have been held periodically throughout these phases in school to support reading development at home.
+Parents also have ‘Welcome meetings’ for Reception ready for the start of the new school year.
 Before SATs, parents are invited into school to learn about how the tests work and how they can support their child to prepare for these tests at home.

 Children in each class receive regular homework tasks to complete which support the reading skills that we have taught at school.
 In preparation for Y6 SATs, Y6 have focussed reading homework alongside their other reading choices.